Projects for Spring 2024 include:

 We faced many challenges when trying to convince the dining halls to adopt this change, particularly in Morrison.
 However, we persisted over two semesters, spending countless weeks iterating on designs, attending meetings, and navigating red tape.
 There were many times where we became discouraged; however, we never took “no” for an answer.
 The hard work and determination paid off, and we hope to expand our work to all dining halls in the future!

-Special thanks to Dustin Freeley, Annie Quach, Paul Muscente, Dustin Cutler, Lisa Zehr, Anna Ben-Shlomo, Troy Buchanan, Kristopher Angle, and many others from the Cornell Dining administration team, Cornell Dining staff, and Student Assembly Dining Committee for supporting this initiative!
+Special thanks to Dustin Freeley, Annie Quach, Andrew Ferrier, Paul Muscente, Dustin Cutler, Lisa Zehr, Anna Ben-Shlomo, Troy Buchanan, Kristopher Angle, and many others from the Cornell Dining administration team, Cornell Dining staff, and Student Assembly Dining Committee for supporting this initiative!